-The EU and its member states are striving to strengthen CE targets, but these are only slowly being fulfilled.
+The EU and its member states strive to strengthen CE targets, but these are only slowly being fulfilled.
 To achieve the sustainable development goals by 2030, the European CE action plan includes several targets enabling a transition to a circular economy on a global level while contributing to climate neutrality.
-Besides the aim to reduce consumption footprints and to double the circular material use rate (CMU) by 2030, the ambition is to minimize burdens of the transformational change towards more sustainability on people and business while ensuring sustainable products in a way that waste is avoided.
-Furthermore, trade with high quality secondary raw materials shall be ensured in the upcoming decade.
-To meet these objectives, the commission (EC, 2020) aims, for example, to regulate energy and material efficiency, chemical substances, carbon, and environmental footprints and increased high-guality recycling content.
-Unfortunately, developments on a European level are not going fast enough in the right direction.
-So far, almost all European countries implemented targets either for resource efficiency, a circular economy, or the supply of raw materials whereas waste is one of the main areas mentioned in this context.
-Nevertheless, a report from the European Commission confirms that more than half of the member states are unlikely to achieve 2020 targets regarding recycling and waste policies.
-Whereas several European countries have implemented CE strategies and a monitoring system, Germany still lacks an explicit CE strategy.
+Besides the aim of reducing consumption footprints and doubling the circular material use rate (CMU)28 by 2030, the ambition is to minimise the burden of the transformational change towards more sustainability on people and businesses while ensuring sustainable products in a way where waste is avoided.
+Furthermore, trade with high quality secondary raw materials shall be ensured in the coming decade.29 To meet these objectives, the European Commission aims, for example, to regulate energy and material efficiency, chemical substances, carbon, and environmental footprints and increased high-quality recycling content.30 Unfortunately, developments on a European level are not going fast enough in the right direction.
+So far, almost all European countries have implemented targets either for resource efficiency, a circular economy, or the supply of raw materials, where waste is one of the main areas mentioned in this context.31 Nevertheless, a report from the European Commission confirms that more than half of the member states are unlikely to achieve 2020 targets regarding recycling and waste policies.32 Whereas several European countries have implemented CE strategies and a monitoring system, Germany still lacks an explicit CE strategy.
 Given European developments (i.e., the implementation of the European Green Deal), it is expected that CE will sooner or later also become a strategy for resource conservation in Germany which goes beyond resource efficiency and recycling and which will require monitoring to evaluate progress towards a CE.